opencdx/opencdx/opencdx-routine/README.md

 # RoutineSystemService Overview

 The **RoutineSystemService** is a comprehensive system designed to manage various entities related to routine processes, clinical protocols, delivery tracking, and healthcare data.
-The system encompasses entities such as Routine, DeliveryTracking, ClinicalProtocolExecution, LabOrder, Diagnosis, SuspectedDiagnosis, LabResult, and Medication.
+The system encompasses entities such as Routine, ClinicalProtocolExecution, LabOrder, Diagnosis, SuspectedDiagnosis, LabResult, and Medication.
 Each entity serves a specific purpose within the healthcare domain.

 ## 1. Routine
 Represents routine processes with details such as routine ID, name, description, status, creation and last update timestamps, assigned user or team, and associated clinical protocols.

-## 2. DeliveryTracking
-Manages the tracking of deliveries, including delivery ID, order ID, status, start and end timestamps, current location, recipient information, and details of the delivered items.

 ## 3. ClinicalProtocolExecution
 Handles the execution of clinical protocols, capturing execution ID, associated routine and protocol IDs, status, start and end timestamps, results, assigned medical staff, and individual protocol steps.